th2-net/th2-docs/content/versions/1-5-4/cookbook/demo-main-scenario.md

 ### Instr4

-As described in the _Demo script steps_ section, there should be 3 messages for the seller _DEMO-CONN2_ in the **step 7** of the demo script.
+As described in the _Demo script steps_ section, there should be 3 messages for the seller _DEMO-CONN2_ in **step 7** of the demo script.

 ![](/img/getting-started/analyze/instr4-step7-report.png)

 In fact, there are 4 messages.
-The Simulator box sent a redundant execution report message to call an exception.
+The simulator box has sent a redundant execution report message to call an exception.

 This information is displayed in the check sequence event details.